Raiden1411/zabi/README.md

 ### Features

 - Json RPC with support for http/s, ws/s and ipc connections.
-- EVM Interperter that you can use to run contract bytecode.
+- EVM Interpreter that you can use to run contract bytecode.
 - Wallet instances and contract instances to use for interacting with nodes/json rpc.
 - Wallet nonce manager that uses a json rpc as a source of truth.
 - BlockExplorer support.
 Only the free methods from those api endpoints are supported.
 - Custom Secp256k1 ECDSA signer using only Zig and implementation of RFC6979 nonce generator.
 - Custom JSON Parser that can be used to deserialize and serialized RPC data at runtime.
 - Custom solidity tokenizer and parser generator.
-- Hability to translate solidity source code to zig.
+- Ability to translate solidity source code to zig.
 - ABI to zig types.
 - Support for EIP712.
 - Support for EIP3074 authorization message.